Apostolique/ProjectCore/README.md

-# Entry for the MonoGameJamProject on itch.io
+# Entry for the MonoGameJam on itch.io
 ![Alt text](keyboard-layout.png?raw=true "keyboard-layout")
 ## Controls
 The numbers on the keys stand for tower numbers.
 1,2,3 are used upon selecting a tower with left mouse button.
 Hover over a tower to see it's range.
 Right click to place a new tower.